shrekale/shrekale/README.md

 - 👋  Hi, I’m Shreyas
-- I can ride horses.
+- I ride horses.
 That also means, I know how it smells.
 Please don't share it with me.